hahnah/hahnah.github.io/README.md

 Add a new markdown file in `content/tech-blog/<any slug what to want>/index.md` or `content/life-blog/<any slug what to want>/index.md`.

-## Deploying on Netlify

-Just make sure your repository is conneted to Netlify.

 ## Deploying on GitHub Pages

 1. Make sure your repositgory name is same as your github username.
 If not, change it.